eclipse-hono/hono/site/documentation/content/admin-guide/mqtt-adapter-config.md

 | `HONO_MQTT_MAPPERENDPOINTS_<mapperName>_PORT`<br>`--hono.mqtt.mapperEndpoints.<mapperName>.port` | no | - | The port of the service to invoke for transforming uploaded messages.
 The `<mapperName>` needs to contain the service name as set in the *mapper* property of the device's registration information. |
 | `HONO_MQTT_MAPPERENDPOINTS_<mapperName>_URI`<br>`--hono.mqtt.mapperEndpoints.<mapperName>.uri` | no | - | The URI of the service to invoke for transforming uploaded messages.
 The `<mapperName>` needs to contain the service name as set in the *mapper* property of the device's registration information. |

+### Implementation
+An implementation of the mapper needs to be provided.
+Following data will be provided to the mapper:
+- HTTP headers:
+  - orig_address
+  - content-type
+  - all strings configured during registration
+- Body
+  - The payload of the message is provided in the body of the mapping request

+When the mapper responds successfully(=200), the adapter will map the returning values as follows:
+- The header with key `device_id` will overwrite the current deviceID.
+- The remaining HTTP headers will be added to the downstream message as additional properties.
+- The returned body will be used to replace the payload.